 - The changes to the ISO 9001 standard are actually minimal and quite manageable. - Even the "new" idea of risk is not so new if one considers the fact that Preventive Action has been a part of the ISO 9001 standard since it was first published.

-FDIS 9001 enables us a first look at the finalized structure of ISO 9001:2015
+Let's take a look at ISO 9001:2015